1i/dynamoBirdus/README.md

 ## CodeBuild
 Added a buildspec.yml to root directory.

-- Installs Java8 and maven,
+- Installs Java8 and maven
 - Checkouts master branch
 - Performs a maven clean packge
 - Takes the target jar and publishes to Lambda